-In addition, several monitoring studies have been undertaken by the Queensland Government to investigate coal dust from rail transport (DSITIA, 2013 and 2016).
+In addition, several monitoring studies have been undertaken by the Queensland Government to investigate coal dust from rail transport (Department of Science, Information Technology, Innovation and the Arts, 2013 and Department of Science, Information Technology and Innovation, 2016).
 These studies showed that ambient particle concentrations did not exceed air quality objectives at the monitoring sites and rail transport emissions were a minor contributor to overall particle levels at the monitoring site.